 Supporting our colleagues

 The Group is committed to fostering a supportive and inclusive workplace environment where colleagues can thrive and grow professionally.
-Through various initiatives and policies, the Group endeavours to recruit, develop, and retain talent while ensuring the well-being and safety of all employees.
+Through various initiatives and policies, the Group endeavours to recruit, develop, and retain talent while ensuring motivation, wellbeing and safety of all employees.

-Promotion opportunities are extended to employees who not only demonstrate leadership qualities but also embody the Company values and core principles of the ASA Model.
-With a staff retention rate of 74%, turnover is considered low, enabling many employees to grow within the Company.
-In 2023, 1,348 promotions were recorded, with a significant proportion being loan officers promoted to assistant branch managers.
-40% of the total number of colleagues promoted are female.
+Promotion opportunities are offered to employees who demonstrate strong leadership qualities and embody the Company’s values and core principles of the ASA Model.
+With a staff retention rate of 75%, retention is slightly improving.
+In some countries, turnover is already low, while in others it remains a focus area, with efforts aimed at supporting long-term careers and advancement within the Company.
+In 2024, 1788 promotions were recorded, with a notable percentage of loan officers advancing to assistant branch managers.
+32% of the total promotions were awarded to female employees.

 Prioritising employee satisfaction and well-being